SD › Italy › Naples › Tours & Things to Do

 Naples is the birthplace of pizza and a meal in one of its heaving pizzerias is a quintessential city experience.
 Popular places like Pizzeria Gino Sorbillo (Via dei Tribunali 32) and Di Matteo (Via dei Tribunali 94) draw large crowds, so be prepared to queue for a table.
 And don’t expect fancy toppings – the classic Neapolitan pizza is the margherita with tomato, mozzarella and basil.
 According to city folklore, this historic composition was invented by a local cook in the 19th century to honour the then queen of Italy, Margherita di Savoia.
 The toppings were chosen to reflect the red, white and green of the Italian flag.
 To ensure you’re getting a genuine Neapolitan pizza, go for a place with a Vera Pizza Napoletana sign outside and a wood-fired oven (forno a legna).
 Note also that Neapolitans usually drink beer with their pizzas not wine.
+To really immerse yourself take this excellent pizza-making class.

 Take to the teeming lanes and backstreets of the historic center to experience some of Naples’ legendary streetlife.
 Action is focused on the claustrophobic area around Via dei Tribunali and ‘Spaccanapoli’, a long, strip of several streets strung together.
 In this bustling district, you’ll come across majestic baroque churches, ornate piazzas, heaving pizzerias and lively street markets.
 Just don’t expect peace and quiet.
 It’s a noisy, chaotic area and you’ll have to keep your wits about you, if nothing else to avoid the scooters that fly through the narrow alleyways.